Suffro/schema-parser/README.md

 # Schema Parser

-**schema-parser** is a powerful utility for parsing JSON and object schemas in Node.js.
+Schema Parser is a powerful utility for parsing JSON and object schemas in Node.js.

 ## Features